KenDickey/Small/RuntimeModel.md

 Basically, all globals known to code are either local values (Instance Variables or Method Temporaries) or are names in the Smalltalk Dictionary.

+There is a segmented table of ClassID -> Behavior, where a Behavior is a dictionary of (Method Selector Symbol -> Method).
+One of the selectors is #class, so each object knows its class.
+All objects have behaviors -- they are useless otherwise.
+Sending a message to an object is achieved by looking up the message selector in the object's behavior dictionary (or those of its ancestors) and invoking that method with the object and other arguments.
+This is explained further below.

 ## Object Layout Format

 All entities in Smalltalk are known as Objects.